Kellie's Castle

 Tips For Visiting Kellie’s Castle

-• Be prepared to climb some stairs
+• Be prepared to climb some narrow and steep stairs

 Stairwell at Kellie's Castle

-Stairwell at Kellie’s Castle – Photo by Travelswithsun
+Stairwell – Photo by Travelswithsun

 • Bring a bottle of water to keep hydrated, especially if you visit in the afternoon.

-• It is more convenient to visit if you happen to be in Ipoh or you are on the way to or from Ipoh, Perak.
+• It is more convenient to visit if you happen to be in Ipoh or are on the way to or from Ipoh, Perak.

 • The free car park is 150m away from the entrance.

-• From Ipoh, it is easy to get a Grab car but you will need to plan how to go back.
+• From Ipoh, it is easy to get a Grab car, but you will need to plan how to go back.

 • Allocate about 45 minutes to explore the mansion.